Frequently Asked Questions

 Do I need to complete the entire program of study?

-Yes, the competency-bridging program of study covers all entry to practice competencies.
+Yes, the competency-bridging program of study will help students address these requirements.

 Can I submit proof of English language proficiency after the application deadline?

-No, you must submit proof of English language proficiency before the application deadline.
+No, proof of English language proficiency must be submitted before the application deadline.

-Where will the clinical placements need to completed?
+Where will the clinical placements need to be completed?

 Clinical placement locations, dates, and times will not be known until closer to the weeks the clinical placements will need to completed.
 Students will be required to attend the clinical placement they are assigned and will be responsible for any associated travel costs.